-Thank you for reaching out for my advice.
+Thank you for reaching out to Your Office Mom for advice!
 I don't know that there is a guaranteed way to stop being ghosted by recruiters.
-Of course, I don’t know any of the specifics, but here's what I do know since I have used recruiters a number of times myself, and I was one many years ago.
+But, here's what I do know since I have worked with recruiters, and I was one once upon a time.

-Please share other information if I’m off target here, but I think knowing how “the system” works may give you an awareness you might not have had.
-And, sometimes, you just have to realize a recruiter and/or an employer just isn’t that into you (to borrow a movie title).
+Sometimes, you just have to realize a recruiter and/or an employer just isn’t that into you (to borrow a movie title).
 It’s important to just chalk it up for what it is, and keep looking for other jobs where you will be appreciated for what you can bring to the table, and not what you don’t.
-It’s a numbers game basically (more activity = more chances of the right job coming along).
-I hope this is helpful.